wwwsergey/misc/README.md

 # misc
-This is testing.
-Started in readme-edits branch
+1st change: This is testing.
+Started in readme-edits branch 2nd change: More comments